 Here are step-by-step instructions for creating a Shopping campaign:

 - Sign in to your AdWords account.

 - Click the Campaigns tab.
-Then, click + Campaign and select Shopping.
+Then click + Campaign and select Shopping.

 - On the “Select campaign settings” page, give your campaign a name.
 If you want to use the same campaign settings as another Shopping campaign, go to “or load settings from” and select the campaign from the “Existing campaigns” drop-down menu.

-- Provide a merchant identifier by clicking the Select account drop-down menu and choosing the Merchant ID.
+- Provide a merchant identifier by clicking on the Select account drop-down menu and choosing the Merchant ID.
 The ID should be the Google Merchant Center account associated with the products being advertised in this Shopping campaign.

-- From the drop-down menu next to “Country of Sale” select the country where the products in this campaign are sold.
+- From the drop-down menu next to “Country of Sale”, select the country where the products in this campaign are sold.
 This setting defines which products from your Merchant Center inventory are advertised in this campaign.
 It filters products based on the target country associated with the products.

 - If you want to use the optional “campaign priority” and “inventory filter” settings or advertise local products, click Shopping settings (advanced).

-- Select any additional advanced options for your campaign, including delivery method, ad scheduling, and dynamic tracking URL.
+- Select any additional advanced options for your campaign, including delivery method, ad scheduling and dynamic tracking URL.

 - Click Save and continue.